TOR – Human Resources Committee

 • To biennially review and agree contracts of employment, job descriptions and person specifications for all staff.

-• To annually review all staff salaries and make recommendations to Council.
+• To annually review all staff salaries and make recommendations over the delegated budget and authority to Council.

-• To regually review all staffing policies and procedures.
+• To regularly review all staffing policies and procedures to ensure they remain current and legally compliant.

 • Review staff pension arrangements biennially.

-• Manage long term sickness and incidents at work in line with the Council’s Absence Management Policy.
+• To assist the Clerk in managing long term sickness and incidents at work in line with the Council’s Absence Management Policy.

-• Be aware of sources of expert advice on employment matters and to ensure that the Council uses such sources when there is any doubt about good employment practice.
+• Be aware of sources of expert advice on employment matters and to ensure that the Council uses such sources when appropriate.

-• Undertake training support their role as the Council’s HR Committee
+• Undertake training to support their role as the Council’s HR Committee

 • To consider and submit to the Finance & Policy Committee annual estimates of income & expenditure on the continuing services and capital expenditure for the forthcoming year.